emqx/emqx/rel/emqx_conf.template.en.md

 to reference a primitive value, we can use a dot-separated names form string for the path from the tree-root (always a Struct) down to the primitive values at tree-leaves.

-Each segment of the dotted string is a Struct filed name or Map key.
+Each segment of the dotted string is a Struct field name or Map key.
 For Array elements, 1-based index is used.

 below are some examples